Fenrich

-The House of Fenrich (IPA [fεn'rɪç], alternative spellings: Fendrich, Fenrick, sometimes with preposition von) was an Austrian lower nobility family of German origin, a branch of the House of Fenner (Venner, Venour).
+The Fenrich family (IPA [fεn'rɪç], alternative spellings: Fendrich, Fenrick, sometimes with preposition von) was an Austrian lower nobility family of German origin, a branch of the House of Fenner (Venner, Venour).
 The family flourished in the late 18th century in Meseritz in South Prussia (today Międzyrzecz, Poland) and moved to Austria-Hungary in the 19th century.

 History and ancestral house(s)

 The use of family name Fenrich was firstly attested at the beginning of the 16th century, replacing an older Middle High German form Fenner and the Alemannic form Venner.
 The name Fenner, however, can be traced back to a Celtic tribe Fen, originally from Austria, that began to spread throughout Europe giving rise to Fenrichs' ancestral houses Fenner and Venner (in French also Venour).
 Sir William Fenner and Baron La Venour are recorded in the Domesday Book, which was a record of all the landowners in England, as ordered by king William in 1086.

 Throughout the 18th and 19th century, Fenrichs became closely related to the House of Ochsenreither von Jockgrim by means of multiple intermarriages.The founder of the family was Achatius Eduardus de Chrona (in German Achaz Eduard von Grone), born in 1704 in Kirchbrak, Lower Saxony, a son of Heinrich Albrecht von Grone (1663–1726) and Anna Lucia von Mengersen (1670–1721).
-In 1724 Achaz was appointed Fähndrich (bannerman, ensign) in the Margraviate of Hessen-Caserlisch, and later served as a high-princely Drost of Lüneburg-Wolffenbütlrel.
+In 1724 Achaz was appointed Fähndrich (bannerman, ensign) in the Margraviate of Hessen-Caserlisch, and later served as a high-princely Drost of Lüneburg-Wolfenbüttel.
 The title of Drost denotes an overseer or custodian, a legal officer to whom some degree of authority or jurisdiction is given by the local ruler (i.e. Hochfürst – High Prince).
 In 1730 Achaz married Maria Elisabetha Fenner von Fenneberg (1699–1756), the only child from the marriage of Peter Anton Fenner von Fenneberg (1661–1730) and Ursula Rütter von Maliss (1671–1699).
 The offspring of Achaz and Maria adopted the name Fenrich/Fennerich.
 Ostrognay claimed that this surname was derived from Achaz's byname, based upon his military rank ‘Fendrich’ (modern standard German spelling is Fähnrich).